Ortham/ortham.github.io/content/posts/2023-03-06-loot-sorting-optimisations.md

 This significantly improved performance, but now most of the time was spent in the mapper function (specifically the `PluginItem` constructor).
 I couldn't see an easy way to speed up what the constructor was doing, but luckily calling the constructor is thread-safe, so I can do the mapping in parallel!

 Going parallel did make the code more complicated, mostly because you're not allowed to throw exceptions when using STL parallelism, and so I used `std::variant<T, std::string>` as an intermediate representing the result or the error string for each mapping, and then had to process that collection of results.
-The `MapFromLoadOrderData()` function doubled in length so is a bit too long to include inline, but you can find it [here](https://github.com/loot/loot/blob/0.19.0/src/gui/state/game/game.h#L141-L231) if you're interested.
+The `MapFromLoadOrderData()` function [doubled in length](https://github.com/loot/loot/blob/0.19.0/src/gui/state/game/game.h#L141-L231) so is a bit too long to include inline.
 I saw a 4x performance improvement in `PluginItem` creation with this change, on an Intel Core i5-8400 (a 6-core CPU with no [SMT](https://en.wikipedia.org/wiki/Simultaneous_multithreading)).

 After these changes, the user for whom the UI refresh took 88s saw it take 0.53s, and the user for whom it took 53s saw it take 0.34s (they both had 8-core CPUs with SMT).
 The core sorting algorithm was once again the the slowest part of the sorting process.